govert/VibeServing/docs/testing_strategy.md

 # Testing Strategy

-This document explains how automated and manual tests ensure VibeStudio and the example server behave predictably.
+This document explains how automated and manual tests ensure VibeStudio and the proxy server behave predictably.

 ## Unit tests

-- **Request handling and logging** – `vibestudio/tests/test_example_handler.py` spins up the example HTTP server in a background thread.
+- **Request handling and logging** – `vibestudio/tests/test_proxy_handler.py` spins up the proxy HTTP server in a background thread.
 It issues a request and asserts that the response contains the expected text and that the request/response pair was recorded in `studio.LOGS`.
 - **Example server** – `examples/test_simple_server.py` exercises the standalone server in `examples/simple_server.py`.
 - Both test suites patch `call_llm` so no real network calls occur.
 This ensures deterministic results and allows the tests to run without API keys.